Thank you, Mr. President. Zelenskyy deploys gratitude diplomacy for second visit to Oval Office

 With a chance to make a second impression in the same setting, gratitude diplomacy was front and center for Zelenskyy and his peers.

-He went on to extend his thanks to Melania Trump for personally writing to Russian President Vladimir Putin to think about the Ukrainian children and urge peace.
+In addition to thanking the president six times, Zelenskyy extended gratitude to Melania Trump for personally writing to Russian President Vladimir Putin to think about the Ukrainian children and urge peace.

 In a second meeting with top leaders from Europe, Zelenskyy expressed his thanks at least seven times, including two mentions of a map Trump had presented him.